Freezer Beef for Sale:*

 Pause mouse arrow on picture to see description

-Minimum purchase: Half (call to discuss extenuating circumstances)*
+Minimum purchase: We prefer Half and whole.
+A quarter is very difficult to cut fairly (call to discuss extenuating circumstances)*

 Click HERE for information on what to expect when ordering freezer beef, cut possibilities, and the like.